 We also invite you to join our email list to receive updates, deadline reminders and more information about this program.

-*Due to the uncertainties surrounding COVID-19, we plan to hold the first sessions online, and in-person workshops later in 2021.
+*Due to the uncertainties surrounding COVID-19, we plan to hold the first sessions online.
 We are actively monitoring evolving conditions in concert with Duke leadership and public health authorities; schedule or format is subject to change if necessary for the health and safety of our Fellows and Facilitators.
 We are mindful of Fellows’ work schedules as well that may be impacted during critical response periods.

 The Water Innovation and Leadership Development (WILD) Program is a leadership curriculum developed by Duke University faculty, leadership practitioners and leaders in water utility management.
 The WILD program is an offering of the Duke University Nicholas School of the Environment’s Executive Education program.